 Grades do not define intelligence.
 Motivate your child to learn on its own!
 This is the best way of learning…

 Students’ Perspective: This is a new method of intellectual learning that is adopted by many schools.
 It invokes a better understanding of the concept wherein the students investigate or experiment in order to solve the problem through evidence-based reasoning.

 Teachers’ Perspective: It focuses on shifting general curiosity to critical thinking wherein the children get their hands dirty to find relevant solutions.
 It might be time-consuming but it helps to develop skills by making it interesting.
 Also, this type of learning helps to build a strong base which is lacking in many children these days.

 There are three types of inquiry-based learning:

-2. Open inquiry – Students come with their original questions and discover methods to find a solution.
+2. Open inquiry – Students come up with their original questions and discover methods to find a solution.
 This also imparts better knowledge through discussion.

 3. Structured inquiry – An open question and method are already provided.
 Students need to identify the conclusion using the method.

 4. Guided inquiry – Students work in a team to design a method and find the desired solution to an open question.